 - The Council shall consist of the Officers and Representatives elected from the membership.
 The Representatives shall consist of one doctor Representative, one nursing/midwifery Representative, one Representative from a non-clinical discipline, one consumer Representative and one Representative from a clinician in training.
 The Representatives shall hold office for three years.
 The trainee Representative may not be able to complete three years; the trainee Representative will be replaced at the end of their training if this occurs before the end of the three years.

 - The input of allied health professionals to the work of the Society will be achieved by establishing links and working collaboratively with relevant national organisations.

 - Only ordinary members shall be eligible to become Representatives on the Council.
-Nominations from ordinary members must be submitted to the BSACP office on the appropriate form.
+Nominations from ordinary members must be submitted on the appropriate form to be received by the BSACP office no less than three calendar months before the next AGM.
 If a postal ballot is necessary, only ordinary members will be eligible to vote.
+If the ballot is for a Representative with regional boundaries, only ordinary members working within the relevant regional boundaries shall be eligible to vote.